-See the "Case Specs" section of this guidebook for the appropriate settings for your merchandiser.
+See CR3FO technical data sheet for the appropriate settings for your merchandiser.
 Maintain these parameters to achieve near constant product temperatures.
 Product temperature should be measured first thing in the morning, after having been refrigerated overnight.
-For all multiplexing, defrost should be time terminated.
-Load master valves are not recommended.
-Defrost times should be as directed in the Case Specifications section of this guide.
-The number of defrosts per day should never change.
-The duration of the defrost cycle may be adjusted to meet conditions present at your location.
+Defrost times should be as follows: OFF CYCLE - Defrost times should be as directed in the CR3FO technical data sheet.
+The number of defrosts per day and the duration of the defrost cycle may be adjusted to meet conditions present at your location.